Ping pong show in Thailand

 Back to our hotel safe and in a good mood, we start joking about it.
-In the next few days, we will be remembering the incident, start imitating the incident and the woman and overall joke about it.
+In the next few days, we will be remembering the incident, start imitating the incident and the woman, and overall joke about it.

-But actually, it’s not funny… On our hotel in Bangkok, we discussed it with the staff.
+But actually, it’s not funny… At our hotel in Bangkok, we discussed it with the staff.
 They informed us that it is a common tourist scam around the night market which happens every day and sometimes can be really dangerous…Officially all these bars are illegal but are protected by the corrupted police system.
 Back at home, I read various stories of the same ping pong show scams and robberies around that market.

 Well, I just wish we have carried out our research earlier and avoid that sleazy bar.
 Be aware…All these places are all over Thailand.

 -> Do not trust any person that keeps you pushing to watch the scam and offers you a “great” deal,